Rent to Buy

-Please note that these are likely to be carried out by a Letting Agent acting on behalf of Longhurst Group.
+Please note that these are likely to be carried out by a letting agent acting on our behalf.
 There will be no cost to you for these checks.

 Allocation of properties

 There are no restrictions on what property size you can apply for under Rent to Buy.
-However, we will use our discretion during the application process to ensure that properties are allocated appropriately – based on the number of intended occupants – should there be multiple applications for each development.
+However, we'll use our discretion during the application process to ensure that properties are allocated appropriately – based on the number of intended occupants – should there be multiple applications for each development.

 Agreements, payments and deposit

-You will be required to enter into an Assured Shorthold Tenancy Agreement, which will run on a periodic basis.
+You'll be required to enter into an Assured Shorthold Tenancy Agreement, which'll run on a periodic basis.

-The Tenancy Agreement will be fixed for the first six months and you will be unable to serve notice to end your tenancy during this period.
+The tenancy agreement will be fixed for the first six months and you'll be unable to serve notice to end your tenancy during this period.

-The Tenancy Agreement will need to be signed by both parties before you move into your home.
-You will be provided with a copy of the Tenancy Agreement during the application process to give you time to read and understand the commitment you are entering in to.
-Our appointed Letting Agent will be happy to answer any general questions you may have.
+The tenancy agreement will need to be signed by both parties before you move into your home.
+You'll be provided with a copy of the agreement during the application process to give you time to read and understand the commitment you're entering in to.
+Our appointed letting agent will be happy to answer any general questions you may have.

-The Tenancy Agreement will set out the responsibilities of both Longhurst Group as your landlord and yourself as our customer.
-This will include your liability for ongoing rent payments and the upkeep of the property.
-It will also outline when you may need to contact us, for example, if you need to gain consent to keep pets, alter the property (including decorating) or if there is any change to the household details.
+The tenancy agreement will set out the responsibilities of both us as your landlord and yourself as our customer.
+This'll include your liability for ongoing rent payments and the upkeep of the property.
+It'll also outline when you may need to contact us, for example, if you need to gain consent to keep pets, alter the property (including decorating) or if there's any change to the household details.

-The Tenancy Agreement is a legally binding contract between yourself and your landlord.
-It is important to remember that any breach of the agreement could lead to further action being taken to end the tenancy.
+The tenancy agreement is a legally binding contract between yourself and your landlord.
+It's important to remember that any breach of the agreement could lead to further action being taken to end the tenancy.

-You will be required to a sign a Rent to Buy Option Agreement, along with your tenancy Agreement, before you move into your home.
+You'll be required to a sign a Rent to Buy Option Agreement, along with your tenancy agreement, before you move into your home.
 The Option Agreement sets out the terms and conditions should you decide to purchase the property either during or at the end of the five-year rental period.

-There may be certain circumstances which may result in Longhurst Group being unable to sell the property to you at the end of the five-year period, such as if the current value of the property is less than the original value stipulated in the Option Agreement, or if there have been any breaches in the terms of the Tenancy Agreement.
+There may be certain circumstances which may result in us being unable to sell the property to you at the end of the five-year period, such as if there have been any breaches in the terms of the tenancy agreement.

 Rental and service charge payments

-These will be calculated in line with the details stipulated within your Tenancy Agreement and will be checked to ensure that they do not exceed 80 percent of the open market value.
+These will be calculated in line with the details stipulated within your tenancy agreement and will be checked to ensure that they don't exceed 80 percent of the open market value.